Thinkwise/docs/docs/sf/resource_scheduler.md

 ## Scheduler color webservice

 A webservice is available for obtaining the correct color to use when working with colors in the scheduler.
-The webservice may recieve 2 types of colors, hexadecimal colors and rgb colors.
+The webservice can recieve 2 types of colors, hexadecimal colors and rgb colors.

-The following URL can be called for getting the right color: https://schedulercolor.thinkwise.app?hex=FFCCBB or https://schedulercolor.thinkwise.app?rgb=255,0,23
+The following URL can be called for getting the right color:

+https://schedulercolor.thinkwise.app?hex=FFCCBB

+or

+https://schedulercolor.thinkwise.app?rgb=255,0,23

 The result will give the correct negative int which can be used in your table/view color columns.